CrayLabs/SmartSim-Scaling/README.md

 ## Colocated vs Standard Deployement

-The scaling repo offers two types of Orchestrator deployment: Standard and Colocated.
+The scaling repo offers two types of Orchestrator deployments: Standard and Colocated.

-> Note that the Orchestrator is a SmartSim term for a Redis or KeyDB database with a RedisAI module built into it with the ML runtimes.
+> The Orchestrator is a SmartSim term for a Redis or KeyDB database with a RedisAI module built into it with the ML runtimes.

-1. `Colocated (non-Clustered Deployement)`
-  : A colocated Orchestrator is a special type of Orchestrator that is deployed on the same compute hosts as the application.
-  This is particularly important for GPU-intensive workloads which require frequent communication with the database.
-You can specify the number of nodes via the `client_nodes` flag.

-2. `Standard (Clustered Deployement)`
+1. `Standard (Clustered Deployement)`
-  : When running with Standard deployment, your database will be deployed on different compute nodes than your application.
+  : When running with Standard deployment, your Orchestrator will be deployed on different compute nodes than your application.
 You will notice that all Standard scaling tests share a `db_nodes` flag.
 By setting the flag to `db_nodes=[4,8]` - you are telling the program to split up your database to four shards on the first permutation, then eight shards on the second permutation.
 Each shard of the database will communicate with each application node.
 You can specify the number of application nodes via the `client_nodes` flag in each scaling test.

+2. `Colocated (non-Clustered Deployement)`
+  : A Colocated Orchestrator is deployed on the same compute hosts as the application.
+This differs from standard deployment that launches the database on separate database nodes.
+  Colocated deployment is particularly important for GPU-intensive workloads which require frequent communication with the database.
+You can specify the number of nodes to launch both the database and application on via the `client_nodes` flag.

 See [our installation docs](https://www.craylabs.org/docs/orchestrator.html) for more information on clustered and colocated deployment